greeve/eportfolio/03_competency_a.md

 An example of the application of these ethics and values can be found in the guideline documents from the [*Reference and User Services Association*][rusa] including the [*Health and Medical Reference Guidelines*][rusa health] and [*Guidelines for Behavioral Performance of Reference and Information Service Providers*][rusa behavior].

-These guidelines find application in variety of professional settings where information professionals interact with patrons and help them find the information they are seeking.
+These guidelines find application in a variety of professional settings where information professionals interact with patrons and help them find the information they are seeking.

-The performance of an information professional successfully answering the information needs of a patron can be judged based on their professional behavior, understanding and following their organization's policies, and respecting the patron's rights to information.
+The performance of an information professional answering the information needs of a patron can be judged based on their professional behavior, understanding and following their organization's policies, and respecting the patron's rights to information.

 ## Evidence